 - Apart from Software, there are other configurations available which you can review and adjust as necessary.

-- There is a section for Database also.
-You can specify details for RDS here and Beanstalk will create that RDS.
-But, its recommended to use external RDS in dev or production sites.
+- There is a section for the Database also.
+You can specify details for RDS here, and Beanstalk will create that RDS.
+But, it’s recommended to use external RDS in dev or production sites.
 This is because when the Beanstalk environment is deleted or re-deployed for some reason, RDS may also be deleted.
 This is not desired in most dev/production environments.

-- We need to create a folder “.ebextensions” in the root of our project directory.
+- We need to create a folder “.ebextensions” at the root of our project directory.
 Beanstalk reads files in this folder and executes commands from those files.

 - We created a set of files here to perform different deployment tasks.

-- Beanstalk first deploys application in a staging folder called “ondeck”.
+- Beanstalk first deploys the application in a staging folder called “on deck”.
 So all commands we write in .ebextensions files are executed in that folder by default.
-If the deployment is successful, contents of the ondeck folder are copied to “current” folder, which is where the application runs.
+If the deployment is successful, the ondeck folder’s contents are copied to the “current” folder, which is where the application runs.

-- There are some commands which we have to run “after” the application is deployed in “current” folder.
-For that we are creating a file under “/opt/elasticbeanstalk/hooks/appdeploy/post/” directory.
+- We have to run “after” the application is deployed in the “current” folder.
+For that, we are creating a file under “/opt/elasticbeanstalk/hooks/app deploy/post/” directory.
 This is the folder created and used by Beanstalk for its internal post-deployment commands.
-When we create a file here, it will be executed by Beanstalk along with its own commands.
+When we make a file here, it will be executed by Beanstalk along with its powers.

 - “source /opt/elasticbeanstalk/support/envvars” is used to make environment variables available to commands following it.